feature-creeps/observability-workshop/workshop_schedule.md

 Activities:
 1. Intro
-1. Model the application
+1. Model the application from the user interface
-1. Question the application model
+1. Question the application model for risks
-1. Model the system
+1. Model the system in technical architecture
-1. Question the system model
+1. Question the system model for risks
+1. Identify what observability information is needed to evaluate the risks identified
 1. Morning retro

 ### Afternoon